 However, it’s a truth not to be taken for granted in the world of travel.
 And as I handed over my dollars and made a note of the multiple bus, boat and guided tour times, I wondered if it would be true of Tortuguero National Park in Costa Rica.

 Was it worth the journey?
-That’s what I’m going to share with you in this guide to Tortuguero National Park Costa Rica.
+That’s what I’m going to share with you in this guide.

-I’ll give you the low down on the best things to do in Tortuguero National Park as well as tips on how to get there, when to go and what to pack.
+I’ll give you the low down on the best things to do as well as tips on how to get there, when to go and what to pack.
 I’ll also share my views on whether it’s worth visiting when the turtles aren’t nesting.

 (sorry Jane Austen for cannibalising your famous opening line from Pride & Prejudice).